Quercus sadleriana

 Quercus sadleriana is a species of oak known by the common names Sadler's oak and deer oak.
-It is native to southwestern Oregon and far northern California in the Klamath Mountains.
-It grows in coniferous forests.
-It is placed in section Ponticae.
+It is native to southwestern Oregon and northern California.

 Description

 Quercus sadleriana is an evergreen shrub growing 1 to 3 m tall from a root network with rhizomes.
 The leaves are reminiscent of chestnut leaves, oval with toothed edges and rounded, faintly pointed ends.
+It is monoecious.
 The fruit is an acorn with a cap between 1 and 2 cm wide and a spherical or egg-shaped, round-ended nut up to 2 cm long.

+Taxonomy

+It is placed in section Ponticae.

+Distribution and habitat

+It is native to southwestern Oregon and far northern California in the Klamath Mountains.
+It grows in coniferous forests.